 Don't Call It Diablo Clone!

-Yes, also because although there are naturally references to the Action RPG genre, in this case they are not clumsily copied but are reinvented in order to convey the feel of the original game to the player.
+Yes, also because although there are naturally references to the Action RPG genre, in this case, they are not clumsily copied but are reinvented to convey the feel of the original game to the player.

-Furthermore, the stereotypical character classes are not recycled but it will be possible to choose one's own class and evolution independently and if we deem it necessary we can also abandon the color chosen at the beginning of the adventure to adopt new colors and new mixes.
+Furthermore, the stereotypical character classes are not recycled but it will be possible to choose one's class and evolution independently and if we deem it necessary we can also abandon the colour chosen at the beginning of the adventure to adopt new colours and new mixes.